Hikawa20137/CustomItemGrades/README.md

 # Addon: Custom Mythic Grades

+##⚙️ This addon is fully compatible with World of Warcraft 3.3.5 (WotLK).

 I present to you my first addon, which allows you to display **customizable additional grades** for servers that want to add **Mythic-style grades** to replace the **Heroic** grade under item names.

 ⚠️ **Please do not take credit for this addon if you use it.**